vvsviridov/tplg-cli/README.md

 ## Installation

-First you need **node.js** which can be downloaded from official site nodejs.org and installed as described in the docs.
+First you need **node.js** which can be downloaded from official site [nodejs.org](https://nodejs.org/en/download/) and installed as described in the docs.

 Next clone or download this repository and run from the project root directory ...

 ```
-npm i
+npm install
 ```

 ... to install dependencies,